 The Colorado Standard Playing Card Company

-The tradition of playing cards stretches back more than a millennium into our shared history.
-Chances are you are familiar with the French Standard playing card deck.
+The tradition of playing cards stretches back more than a millennia into our shared history.
+Chances are y’all are familiar with the French standard playing card deck.
 The ubiquitous 52 cards, twelve royals, and four suits are found at bridge tables and poker dens all over the world.

 Playing cards have been through many iterations over the centuries.
 From the Italian Tarot to the Mamluk playing cards of Egypt, to Chinese Mahjong tiles, the look and feel of a deck may change but it’s essential quality is always the same.
 Playing cards promise a fair chance to every player, if they’re slick enough to run the odds.

 The Colorado Standard Playing Card Company ads another chapter to the story of playing cards with a uniquely western twist.
-Inspired by the great state of Colorado and the Havoc’s Children Saga, The Colorado Standard Poker Deck offers a new playing experience for beginners and cardsharps alike.
+Inspired by the great state of Colorado and the Havoc’s Children Saga, The Colorado Standard Playing Card Deck offers a unique playing experience to beginners and cardsharps alike.

-Each Colorado Standard Poker Deck consists of 55 cards including sixteen Omen Cards, twelve royals (three of which double as Omen Cards), and three Drama Cards (suited jokers).
+The Colorado Standard Playing Card Deck is made for people who love to play cards.
+Each deck consists of 55 cards including sixteen Omen Cards, twelve royals (three of which double as Omen Cards), five suites, and three Drama Cards.
 If that seems a might confusing, you are getting the picture.
-The Colorado Standard Poker Deck was designed to expand the potential of what a deck of cards can be.
+The Colorado Standard Playing Card Deck was designed to expand the potential of what a deck of cards can be.

-The nine normal face cards in a Colorado Standard deck are beautifully illustrated renditions of famous figures in American and British History.
-There are three one-eyed royals (one more than in a French standard deck) which provides another slight mathematical twist on classic play.
+The nine normal face cards in a Colorado Standard deck are beautifully illustrated renditions of famous figures in American History.
+There are three one-eyed royals (one more than in a French standard deck) which provides another slight mathematical twist to classic play.

-Because there are sixteen Omen cards in total and because there are four Omen cards for each regular suit, the Omen cards can be removed and function as a stand-alone deck.
-This allows for a number of unique games that utilize only the Omen Cards as well as innumerable fun variations on your favorite card games.
+This allows for a number of unique games that utilize only the Omen Cards as well as some fun variations on your favorite card games.